asyncapi/website/pages/community/styleguide/code-examples.md

 - For the sake of readability, break large lines at appropriate moments, but never at the price of acceptable practises.

-- Add bullet points for better readability and understandability.

 ### Colors
 Color plays an important role in syntax highlighting, making code samples easier to read and understand code.
 Use color in a consistent and accessible way to make code examples accessible to everyone.